-31.1 Acquiring the UCLL Service from Chorus does not give the Access Seeker any property rights or beneficial interest in any part of Chorus' Network.
+Acquiring the UCLL and UCLF Co-location Service from Chorus does not give the Access Seeker any property rights or beneficial interest in any part of Chorus' Network.
 The supply of any Chorus Owned Equipment or software to the Access Seeker, or the Access Seeker's use of Chorus Owned Equipment or software, does not give the Access Seeker any beneficial interest in that Chorus Owned Equipment or software.